 Garuda Indonesia

-“Infants up to 7 months old, weighing no more than 10 kg and not more than 26” in length can travel using the onboard bassinets* (carry-cots).
-Please request a bassinet when you book your ticket to ensure availability and to obtain advance confirmation.
+- “Infants up to 7 months old, weighing no more than 10 kg and not more than 26” in length can travel using the onboard bassinets* (carry-cots).

 Inflight bassinets are available on most of Hawaiian Airlines international flights.